stacks-network/stacks-core/sip/sip-003-peer-network.md

 sequence number to match each recipient peer's expectations on what the signature and message sequence will be.
-In addition, the relaying peer appends the upstream peer's message signature and previous sequence number in the message's `relayer` vector.
+In addition, the relaying peer appends the upstream peer's message signature and previous sequence number in the message's `relayers` vector.
 In doing so, the recipient peers learn about the _path_ that a message took through the peer network.
 This information will be used over time to promote message route diversity (see below).